Denis Franchi: Career

 The first club that Franchi joined in his career was ACD Pravisdomini.
 He also went on to play for U.S. Opitergina before joining ASD Prata Falchi Visinale.
 From 2018 to 2019, Franchi was on loan at Udinese.
 He joined the Paris Saint-Germain Academy in July 2019.
 On 30 November 2020, Franchi signed his first professional contract with Paris Saint-Germain, a deal that would last until 2023.

 On 26 August 2022, Franchi signed for EFL Championship club Burnley on a three-year contract.

+On 1 February 2024, Franchi signed for Serie B club Ternana on a three-and-a-half-year contract.

 Personal life

 Born in San Vito al Tagliamento, Franchi originates from Pordenone in Italy's northeast.
 He is a supporter of AC Milan.